Help us improve in just 2 minutes—share your thoughts in our reader survey.

 Click here for more coverage of unemployment insurance on Ballotpedia |

-Although the word insurance is in the term, a few key differences distinguish unemployment insurance from private insurance plans such as home insurance, car insurance, or health insurance.
+Although the word insurance is in the term, a few key differences distinguish unemployment insurance from private insurance plans such as car insurance, or health insurance.
 In most states, employers—rather than individuals themselves—pay unemployment taxes that fund state unemployment insurance programs.
-When an individual loses their employment (and meets eligibility requirements), state-administered unemployment insurance programs provide temporary monetary benefits to the former employee.
-Unemployment insurance compensation is not intended to replace lost wages; it is designed to replace a portion of the individual's lost wages with the goal of providing financial support as an individual searches for a new job.[3]

 Background